vxhuang/CarbonPrice/README.md

 # README
 This repository contains codes for Huang et al. Effects of global climate mitigation on regional air quality and health.
 Nature Sustainability (2023).
-This code is developed by [Xinyuan Huang](https://github.com/vxhuang)and [Dr. Vivek Srikrishnan](https://github.com/vsrikrish), organized and reproduced by [Sitara Baboolal](https://github.com/SBabs08), and reproduced by Jinyu Shiwang.
+This code is developed by [Xinyuan Huang](https://github.com/vxhuang) and [Dr. Vivek Srikrishnan](https://github.com/vsrikrish), organized and reproduced by [Sitara Baboolal](https://github.com/SBabs08), and reproduced by Jinyu Shiwang.

 Module Summary
 --------------